 Your doctor may have suggested this medication for conditions other than those listed in these drug information articles.
 If you have not discussed this with your doctor or are not sure why you are taking this medication, speak to your doctor.
 Do not stop taking this medication without consulting your doctor.

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.

 What form(s) does this medication come in?

-Each mL of clear, red solution with peppermint odour, contains docusate sodium USP 4 mg.
+Each mL of clear, red solution with peppermint odour, contains 4 mg of docusate sodium USP.
 Also contains ethyl alcohol 0.03 mL/5 mL.
 Nonmedicinal ingredients: polyethylene glycol, glycerin, methyl paraben, propyl paraben, propylene glycol, dextrose, sucrose, sodium cyclamate, sodium citrate, citric acid, alcohol (0.8% v/v), FD&C Red No. 2, polysorbate, peppermint natural flavour, and purified water.

 How should I use this medication?